-10. Subject with normal renal function defined as $eGFR \geq 90 \text{ mL/min/1.73m}^2$ as determined by the 3-variable Japanese equation at Screening and Day -1, and no evidence of renal damage including abnormalities in blood or urine test.
+10. Subject with normal hepatic function.
 11. Good health and free from clinically significant illness or disease in the opinion of the investigator on the basis of a physical examination, medical history, ECG, vital sign, and clinical laboratory test (biochemistry, haematology, coagulation and urinalysis) at Screening, Day -1 and pre-dose on Day 1.